adrianskelton/project3/README.md

 - Understand the purpose of the site
 - Find out the rules of the game and have them easy to understand
 - Have the game be fun and informative
-- Give a fact about the animal wether it is correct or incorrectly answered
+- Give a fact about the animal wether regardless if question is answered correctly or incorrectly
 - Have a scoring system where the player can see their score on the leader-board

 ### **User Expectations**